valtsu23/Emu_Black_DIY_screen_35/README.md

 # Emu_Black_DIY_screen_35
 Microcontroller reading sensor values and sending them to LCD screen.
-Also equipped with shift light.
+Also equipped with shift light and light sensor to control screen and shift light brightness.

 ### Parts used:
 - Adafruit Feather M4 CAN Express with ATSAME51